Which cards are best for paying your taxes? Those with generous sign-up bonuses and rewards to outweigh the IRS processing fees.

-The tax man cometh – soon.
+The tax man always comes.
 And if you owe, you must pay.

-After all, you need to try and earn the most points to offset the IRS online processing fee or you’ll be better off not using a credit card.
-Those pesky processing fees range from 1.96% to 1.99%, depending on which payment service you use.
-And that means for every $10,000 you pay, those fees will amount to between $196 and $199, a somewhat substantial price just to make a payment.
+You should try and earn the most points to offset the IRS online processing fee, or else you’d be better off not using a credit card.
+Those pesky processing fees range from 1.96% to 1.98%, depending on which payment service you use.
+And that means for every $10,000 of taxes, those fees will amount to between $196 and $198, a pretty substantial price just to make a payment.

 To help you decide, we asked experts to provide their picks for the best cards with which to pay your taxes.